Mike Glennon doesn't feel undermined by presence of Mitchell Trubisky

 Still, the lack of longer-term security hasn’t stopped the 6-foot-6 quarterback from attempting to bond with his teammates.

 Glennon said he wants to project an aura of leadership on the field and in the huddle, which shouldn't be too hard to accomplish.
-Despite sitting behind Jameis Winston the past two years in Tampa, Glennon did start 18 games for the Bucs from 2013-14, passing for 29 touchdowns and 15 interceptions.
+Despite sitting behind Jameis Winston the past two years at Tampa Bay, Glennon did start 18 games for the Bucs from 2013 to 2014, passing for 29 touchdowns and 15 interceptions.

 “The offensive linemen started a tradition of smoking [cooking out],” Glennon said.
 “We got some smokers out here that we do on Thursdays, went to a [Jason Aldean] concert, hung out, got dinner and did a variety of things.
 This is great for me because I’m getting to know guys.
 There are a lot of new faces around here and the team chemistry, that family atmosphere I think is coming along well.”